Battle of Tinian: Bombardment

 While covering the feint, Colorado and the destroyer were hit by the three Japanese 6-inch guns, which were concealed in caves 3500 yd southwest of the Tinian Town pier.
 Colorado was hit twenty-two times, killing 43 men and wounding 198.
-Norman Scott was hit six times, killing the captain, Commander Seymore Owens and 18 of his men and wounding 47.
-Colorado, the cruiser and the destroyer silenced the battery, but did not destroy it; this was accomplished on 28 July by Tennessee, with 70 14-inch and 150 5-inch rounds.
+Norman Scott was hit six times, killing the captain, Commander Seymore Owens, and 18 of his men and wounding 47.
+Approximately at this time, the naval force was ordered to withdraw from Tinian.
+However, the Norman Scott was dead in the water, and certain to be sunk.
+The commander of the cruiser ignored orders reversed direction and returned to Tinian.
+He interposed his ship between the Norman Scott and the Japanese guns, taking hits to protect the Norman Scott.
+Eventually the crew of the Norman Scott got the ship in motion and withdrew with the rest of the naval fleet.
+It is generally accepted that the Cleveland saved the Norman Scott from being sunk in this battle.
+Colorado, Cleveland and the destroyer silenced the battery, but did not destroy it; this was accomplished on 28 July by Tennessee, with 70 14-inch and 150 5-inch rounds.

 Landing

 Men wade ashore from landing craft while LVTs move to and from the beachhead.
 In the background are ships that took part in the landing.

 The majority of the ships for the assault of Tinian were loaded at Tanapag Harbor on Saipan by troops of the Saipan Island Command.
 Ten preloaded tank landing ships (LSTs) with three and a half days' supply of water, rations, medical supplies and ammunition on their top decks were allocated to each division and eight to the NTLF.
 Fourteen pontoon barges were loaded with drums of fuel and towed to positions off the reef to supply fuel to amphibious vehicles and landing craft.
 After the initial landing, loaded trucks and trailers were embarked on landing craft, which shuttled them to Tinian where they unloaded at dumps and then returned on landing craft.
 Twenty landing craft mechanized (LCMs), ten landing craft tank (LCTs) and eight LSTs were assigned to this role, along with 88 2½-ton 6×6 trucks and 25 trailers.